SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

     var body: some View {
         VStack {
-            SBBBubbleView(image: Image("sample"), title: Text("Your title"), detail: [Text("Your longer text")], expanded: $expanded)    // The SBBBubbleView always needs to be the first element inside a VStack (to position it right below the SBBNavigationBar)
+            // The SBBBubbleView always needs to be the first element inside a VStack (to position it right below the SBBNavigationBar)
+            SBBBubbleView(image: Image("sample"), title: Text("Your title"), detail: [Text("Your longer text")], expanded: $expanded) {
+                Text("Your longer text")    // you can add whatever Views you want inside ViewBuilder for the Detail part of BubbleView
+            }
             // other elements below SBBBubbleView
         }
     }